Frequently Asked Questions

 Do I have to pay tuition all at once?

 No, absolutely not.
 Students initially pay a non-refundable registration fee, which is also a part of the total tuition and an approved deposit amount during the first week of class to secure your seat in the class.
 For students facing financial hardship, we offer a pay-as-you-go plan, which is a weekly or bi-weekly payment arrangement option available at your convenience.
-The remaining balance of your account should be paid in full before the last week of class.
+The remaining balance of your account should be paid in full during the last week of class or prior to graduation.

 NOTE: Students with outstanding account balances will not receive a certificate of completion nor will they be eligible to sit for state/national exams until full payment has been received.